 Matthijs’ repertoire includes works from the early renaissance to 21st-century music.
 He has inspired many composers to write pieces for Panpipes.
 To date, more than 200 new creations have been generated, mostly dedicated to Matthijs: solo works, in chamber music, with organ, as part of ensemble and solo concerts.
 Some extensive collaborations with composers include Theo Loevendie, Roderik de Man, Calliope Tsoupaki, Klaas de Vries, Fabio Nieder, Martijn Padding, and Klas Torstensson.

-Matthijs has received several awards, all unique to the Panpipes player.
+Matthijs has received several awards, all unique to the panpipes player.
 Such as, in 2003 he won the Vriendenkrans from the Royal Concertgebouw in Amsterdam.
 Recently, the CD ‘La Flute de Pan & Quintettes’ by Jean Cras received a Diapason d’ Or award.

-Some successful performances on leading stages include the Concertgebouw Amsterdam, De Doelen Rotterdam, Carnegie Hall New York, Auditori Barcelona, and NOSPR Concert Hall.
+Some successful performances on leading stages include the Concertgebouw Amsterdam, De Doelen Rotterdam, Carnegie Hall New York and NOSPR Concert Hall.
 Other performances in international festivals of contemporary music include November Music (Netherlands), Donaueschinger Musiktage (Germany).